phil-hanley/warehouse-slotting-tool/README.md

 )
 ```

 `LOOKUPVALUE` matches the current article to its dimensions listed in the corresponding report, while the `PalletLength` variable stores the retrieved value to be used in the formula.
-This variable is then evaulated in the `RETURN`.
+This variable is then evaluated in the `RETURN` expression to return the appropriate size classification.

-Any article longer than 145cm would need to be classified as an **IKEA** length pallet, while anything below this would be a **EURO** pallet.
+Any article longer than 145cm would need to be classified as an **IKEA** length pallet, while anything at or below 145cm is classified as a **EURO** pallet.
 Any article without dimensional data would return a blank.

 This provides additional information when we are planning, as we need to take into account more than just an article's demand when bin planning.